ibm-cloud-docs/power-iaas/vpn-connections.md

 ## Creating a Virtual Private Cloud VPN connection
 {: #vpc-vpn}

-The Virtual Private Cloud's (VPC) Virtual Private Network (VPN) service allows using a dedicated VPN for a one-cloud experience, improved reliability and high availability.
+The Virtual Private Cloud's (VPC) Virtual Private Network (VPN) service provides a dedicated VPN for a one-cloud experience, improved reliability, and high availability.

 If you are using the {{site.data.keyword.powerSys_notm}} VPN, upgrading to IBM Cloud VPC VPN is encouraged before March 2024 with the end of service on 14 July 2025.
 After 18 January 2025, IBM won't provide standard support for the legacy {{site.data.keyword.powerSys_notm}} VPNaaS.
 If you need any assistance on upgrading or migration, open a [support ticket](https://www.ibm.com/cloud/support){: external} or engage with your Customer Support Manager (CSM).
 {: note}

-When you complete the VPC VPN set-up, you can:
+When you complete the VPC VPN set up, you can:
 -	Ensure a private and low-cost connectivity to IBM Cloud services.
 -	Access your virtual server instances through the private IP address by using Secure Shell (SSH) and other client-managed<!--Q2 client-managed to be confirmed by Joe--> applications running on your host.